Two Sides of God

 [Note: This MS is available in larger font on our Brief Articles-2 page.]

 God’s severity is seen in spiritual matters, also.
 The wrath of God is against the ungodly acts of men as a very part of His nature (Rom.
 1:18).
-The severity of God is seen in the final judgment when we shall give an account of both the good and the evil we have done (2 Cor.
+This severity of God is seen in the final Judgment by His Son when we shall give an account of both the good and the evil we have done (2 Cor.
 5:10).
 Those who argue that judgment and eternal hell are incompatible with the goodness and mercy of God make the fatal mistake of believing what they want to believe instead of what the Bible teaches.
 Such people create God in their own image and likeness.

-The goodness of God is not at all incongruous with His severity.
+God’s goodness isn’t incongruous with His severity.
 In fact, God’s goodness lies partly in His severity.
 We can see His goodness in nature when we plant a seed which He alone can make grow to produce food and fiber.
-We live in a free and fruitful land that possesses every sort of beautiful terrain.
-But especially in spiritual matters do we see His goodness demonstrated.
-The apex of His spiritual blessings is salvation in Christ.
-He sent Christ (John 3:16) to seek and to save us (Luke 10:10).
-He provides eternal life through Christ (Rom.
+He created a world that possesses every sort of beautiful terrain.
+But especially in spiritual matters do we see the demonstration of His goodness.
+The Father sent the pre-incarnate Word in the person of Jesus the Christ (John 1:1–2, 14; 3:16) to seek and to save us (Luke 19:10).
+God provides eternal life through Christ (Rom.
 6:23) for those who will believe and be baptized (Mark 16:16).
 While it is a delight to dwell on the goodness of God, we dare not either forget or ignore the severity of God that will call to account all unforgiven sin.
-May we all let the goodness of God lead us to repentance (Rom.
+May we all let the goodness of God lead us to repentance when sin overtakes us (Rom.
 2:4).

 [Note: I wrote this article for, and it was published in the “Bible Thoughts” Column for the Hood County News, Granbury, Texas, March 9, 1980.]